-By handling, charging or using the included Li-Po battery you assume all risks associated with lithium batteries.

-If at any time the batteries begin to swell, or balloon, discontinue use immediately!
-Charging or discharging a swelling or ballooning battery can result in fire.

-Always store the batteries at room temperature in a dry area to extend the life of the battery.
-Always transport or temporarily store the battery in a temperature range of 40-120°F. Do not store battery or model in a car or in direct sunlight.
-If stored in a hot car, the battery can be damaged or even catch fire.

-Never use a Ni-Mh charger.
-Failure to charge the battery with a compatible charger may cause fire resulting in personal injury and property damage.

-Never discharge Li-Po cells to below 3V.

-Never leave charging batteries unattended.

-Never charge damaged batteries.
+- ◆By handling, charging or using the included Li-Po battery you assume all risks associated with lithium batteries. - ◆ If at any time the batteries begin to swell, or balloon, discontinue use immediately.
+Charge or discharge a swelling and ballooning battery can result fire. - ◆ Always store the batteries at room temperature in a dry area for the extensive use of the battery.
+Always transport or temporarily store the battery in a temperature range of 40-120°F. Do not store battery or model in a car of direct sunlight.
+If stored in a hot car, the battery can be damaged or even catch fire. - Never use a Ni-Mh charger.
+Failure to charge the battery with a compatible charger may cause fire resulting in personal injury and property damage. - Never discharge Li-Po cells to below 3V. - ◆ Never leave charging batteries unattended. - Never charge damaged batteries.

-When charging the battery, make certain the battery is on a heat-resistent surface, charge the battery before assembly of the airplane.
+Your ARF aircraft comes with a DC balancing charger.
+You must charge the battery with a Li-Po specific charger only (such as the included BC-3S10 DC charger). when charging the battery, make certain the battery is on a heat-resistent surface, charge the battery before the assemble.
 Install the fully charged battery to perform control tests and binding.